marrlab/DomainLab/docs/doc_benchmark.md

 ## Obtained results
-All files created by this benchmark are saved in the given output directory (by default `./zoutput/benchmarks`).
+All files created by this benchmark are saved in the given output directory (by default `./zoutput/benchmarks/[name of the benchmark defined in YAML file]`).
 The sampled hyperparameters can be found in `hyperparameters.csv`.
+The yaml file is translated to config.txt, corresponding to each line in `hyperparameters.csv`, there will be a csv file in directory `rule_results`.

+**Please do not change anything in folder `rule_results` !**

-The performance of the different runs can be found aggregated in `results.csv`.
-Moreover, there is the `graphics` subdirectory, in which the values from `results.csv` are visualized for interpretation.
+The performance of the different runs from directory `rule_results` will be aggregated after all jobs have been done, which can be found aggregated in `results.csv`, Moreover, there is the `graphics` subdirectory, in which the values from `results.csv` are visualized for interpretation.

 In case that the benchmark is not entirely completed, the user can obtain partial results as explained below.